 Bat for Lashes has a good feel for her music and a solid grasp of what she wants to deliver in her live performance.
 She doesn’t fall into the trap of overusing vocal effects, as many artists are prone to do these days.
 Khan has a good voice and she knows how to use it.
 Bat for Lashes might not blow you away, but she’ll definitely make you sit up and pay attention.

-For further information about Bat for Lashes and future events visit here.
+For further information and future events visit Bat for Lashes’ website here.

 Watch the video for Lilies here: